 Rights of entry to residential premises

 No one enforcing a judgment has the right to force entry into residential premises unless they have a signed walking possession agreement or were forcibly ejected.
 However, the HCEO or bailiff may climb a perimeter wall or fence to get into the grounds of the property.
-They can then enter through an unlocked door or open window, opening it further to if necessary.
-They may use the door handle when the door is unlocked but may not open a window that is shut.
+They can enter where a door is open, opening further to aid entry if required.

 Once inside, they can break down the inner doors of the property to find goods belonging to the defendant.
 They may not be forcibly ejected; however, if they are, they can now force re-entry back into the property.
-Also, once they have a signed Walking Possession Agreement, they may also force entry, if necessary, on a return visit.
+Also, once they have a signed Controlled Goods Agreement, they may also force entry, if necessary, on a return visit.

 On a first visit, the HCEO or bailiff may force entry to a garage, out house, stables or barn providing it is not physically attached to, and form any part of, the residence